Skip to main content

 Advancing Your Mission Through Individual and Organizational Growth

 Today’s nonprofit leader is challenged like never before.
 Nebraska’s Nonprofit Management Institute developed a rigorous series of executive education programs designed to refine the skills nonprofit leaders need to make a larger and lasting impact on the people and communities they serve.
-These non-degree executive certificate programs present best practices in nonprofit management, finance and fundraising that can advance the success of your organization, whatever its size or mission.
+These programs present best practices in nonprofit management, finance and fundraising that can advance the success of your organization, whatever its size or mission.

 Cost assistance opportunities are available.
 Email execed@unl.edu for more information.